fynydd/carbide/README.md

 ## Developers
 If you'd like to help make this library better through bug fixes or code additions, let me know through the usual means.

-_Carbide is published into the open source community by Michael Argentini._
+_Carbide is published into the open source community by Fynydd._

-__License and Disclaimer__: Halide is licensed under the MIT Open Source license, which can be read in the included file "LICENSE.txt".
+__License and Disclaimer__: Carbide is licensed under the MIT Open Source license, which can be read in the included file "LICENSE.txt".